Danny Jones, Chairman

 Bede Burke was elected to the Board on 24 November 2016.

-He has run a successful grain and livestock farming business, including laying hens and pullet rearing as well as ewes and breeding cattle, with his wife, Narelle, for 35 years.
-The farm not only produces most of its own feed requirements with an on-farm feed mill, but has an extensive on-farm compost as part of the fertiliser program for grain production.
-In 2009, the farm was awarded the Brownhill Cup for Sustainable Farming, while the couple were also finalists in the same year for the NSW Farmer of the Year awards.
+Bede has run a successful grain and livestock farming business, including laying hens and pullet rearing as well as ewes and breeding cattle, with his wife, Narelle, for more than 35 years.
+The farm not only produces most of its own feed requirements with an on-farm feed mill but has an extensive on-farm compost system as part of the fertiliser program for grain production.
+In 2009, Bede and Narelle’s farm was awarded the Brownhill Cup for Sustainable Farming, while the couple were also finalists in the same year for the NSW Farmer of the Year awards.

-Bede has always been involved in a number of industry and community projects.
-Currently he is Chairman of the NSW National Party, Chairman of the NSW Farmers Egg Committee and Chairman of Tamworth Rural, an unlisted public rural merchandising company.
+Bede has always been involved in numerous industry and community projects.
+Until recently he was Chairman of the NSW National Party, Chairman of the NSW Farmers Egg Committee and Chairman of Tamworth Rural, an unlisted public rural merchandising company.
 He is a Deputy Captain of the Tamworth branch of the NSW Rural Fire Services.
 Bede is also an active promoter of the industry representative body, Egg Farmers Australia.

-Frank Pace is a non-executive 'elected' Director of Australian Eggs and is the founder and Managing Director of Pace Farm Pty Ltd - the largest producer, marketer and distributor of eggs in Australia.
+Frank Pace is the founder of Pace Farm Pty Ltd – the largest producer, marketer and distributor of eggs in Australia.

-Frank Pace was previously the chairman of the Seven Hills branch of the Livestock and Grain Producers Association (LPGA) and a member of the NSW Farmers' Association Egg Committee.
+Frank Pace was previously the chairman of the Seven Hills branch of the Livestock and Grain Producers Association (LPGA) in NSW and a member of the NSW Farmers’ Association Egg Committee.
 He was also a previous committee of management member and Vice President of the former Australian Egg Industry Association (AEIA).
 Frank was also a member of the Agriculture Ministerial Advisory Council (AMAC).

-Most recently, Frank was appointed a Member of the Order of Australia (AM) for his contribution to the egg industry, both in Australia and internationally.
+In 2011, Frank was appointed a Member of the Order of Australia (AM) for his contribution to the egg industry, both domestically and internationally.

-Charmaine England is a non-executive 'specialist' director (marketing), who was appointed to the Australian Eggs Board on 3 November 2016.
+Charmaine England is a nonexecutive ‘specialist’ director (marketing), who was appointed to the AECL Board on 3 November 2016.

 Charmaine has many years of marketing, board and senior management experience in consumer products in Asia, New Zealand, UK and Australia.
 She is a specialist in developing and delivering business turnaround.